gracee3/aphrodite-rust/README.md

 - Dignities and decans are sign-based (work with any zodiac system)
 - Sign rulers support both traditional and modern rulerships

+## License

+This project is licensed under the **GNU Affero General Public License v3.0 or later** (AGPL-3.0-or-later).

+See the [LICENSE](LICENSE) file for the full license text.

+### Swiss Ephemeris Licensing

+This project uses the `swisseph` crate, which provides Rust bindings to the **Swiss Ephemeris** library.
+The Swiss Ephemeris is available under a dual licensing system:

+1. **GNU Affero General Public License (AGPL)**: The Swiss Ephemeris can be used under the AGPL, which requires that any software incorporating it must also be distributed under the AGPL or a compatible license.
+This is compatible with this project's AGPL-3.0-or-later license.

+2. **Swiss Ephemeris Professional License**: For commercial use or if you prefer not to release your source code under the AGPL, you can purchase a professional license from Astrodienst.
+Information on obtaining this license is available at: [Swiss Ephemeris Professional License](https://www.astro.com/swisseph/swephprg.htm)

+Please ensure that your use of this project and the Swiss Ephemeris complies with the applicable licensing terms.